mmb-irb/MDDB-workflow/README.md

 Find the vmd path and modify the vmd executable.

-`find mwf | grep vmd_LINUX` (copy the path to the 'lib' directory, not to the vmd executable)
+`find mwf | grep vmd_LINUX`

+Copy the ABSOLUTE path to the 'lib' directory (not to the vmd executable)

+`vim mwf/bin/vmd`

-`vim mwf/bin/vmd` (modify the 'defaultvmddir' path as the previous copied path, relative to mwf)
+Now modify the 'defaultvmddir' path as the previous copied path

 At this point the workflow should be operative